bbauska/UC-Davis-JS-Basics/readme.md

 frustrating and maddening at times when you can&apos;t get it to work, but when you do get things to work the way you want them to work, it&apos;s super satisfying.
-It&apos;s become one of the most popular programming languages in the planet.
+It&apos;s become one of the most popular programming languages in the planet.</p>

-As we go through this course and through this specialization, I think you&apos;ll start to understand why it&apos;s satisfying and easy to get started with and if you&apos;re new to programming, don&apos;t worry, we&apos;re going to start at the very beginning and get you going all on the right track.
+<p>As we go through this course and through this specialization, I think
+you&apos;ll start to understand why it&apos;s satisfying and easy to get started with and if you&apos;re new to programming, don&apos;t worry, we&apos;re going to start at the very beginning and get you going all on the right track.
-Buckle in and let&apos;s get started learning JavaScript.
+Buckle in and let&apos;s get started learning JavaScript.</p>

 <h2 id="ch1-00-intro">1.00.
 Week 1 Introduction (0:57)</h2>

-Welcome to the first module on JavaScript.
-In this module we&apos;ll get into the basics of the language.
+<p>Welcome to the first module on JavaScript.
+In this module we&apos;ll get
+into the basics of the language.
 We&apos;ll talk about variables and arrays and these kinds of things that you see in a lot of programming languages.
 But we&apos;ll also talk about the history of JavaScript and do a